-One of the new thrifty ideas I just learned about is a better way to store onions.
+One of the new simple habits I just learned about is a better way to store onions.
 Currently, I keep my onions in a basket drawer of a cabinet that I have.
 The best way to store onions is to put them in a cool, dark place.

 To make your onions last longer, put them in lunch bags (like these on Amazon) and punch holes in them with a puncher.
 Secure the top of the paper bag with a paperclip.